Retirement Income Planning Frequently Asked Questions

 Dividends can be cut during downturns

-Better Approach: Total return strategy allowing broader diversification, better tax efficiency, and flexibility.
+Alternative Approach: Total return strategy allowing broader diversification, better tax efficiency, and flexibility.

 Exception: If you have very large portfolio where yields alone provide adequate income without concentration risk, income-only approach may work.